Thousands of Americans in desperate need of extra money to pay their bills are lining up every day across the country to donate plasma for cash.

 - Must provide identification and proof of address

-Here’s how much you can make
+Here’s how much you can earn

 You’re probably wondering how much you’ll be paid in exchange for twice a week visits to the donor center, which take roughly 90 minutes each time.